FREE Shipping on orders over $899

 The link between diet and mood

-The relationship between diet and mood has become a prominent topic in scientific research in recent years.
-The foods we eat can affect brain chemistry and levels of neurotransmitters, such as serotonin, which play a key role in regulating mood and emotions.
+The relationship between diet and mood has become a prominent topic of scientific research in recent years.
+The foods we eat can affect brain chemistry and the levels of neurotransmitters, such as serotonin, which play a key role in regulating mood and emotions.
 Here are some ways food can influence our mood:

 1. Serotonin and Tryptophan

 Serotonin, often called the "happiness hormone," is linked to feelings of well-being and emotional stability.
-Tryptophan, an amino acid present in certain foods, is a precursor to serotonin.
+Tryptophan, an amino acid found in certain foods, is a precursor to serotonin.
 Eating foods rich in tryptophan, such as turkey, chicken, bananas, nuts, and dairy products, can increase serotonin levels and improve mood.

 2. Omega-3 Fatty Acids